Xauzu/odin-library/README.md

 # odin-library
-A javascript project to practice objects;
+A javascript project to practice objects.